adammcw01/Django-Resource-Monitor/README.md

 The project has 5 clearly outlined deliverables.

-1. A Django backend web app to serve a single page to the user.
+1. A Django backend web app to serve a simple web interface to the user.
 2. Create an API to fetch the status' of devices on the network.
 3. A simple user interface to allow users to quickly identify issues.
 4. The project should be organised in  a professional manner.